Welcome to viewpoint

 What do you eat during the day?
 Snacks such as fruits and nuts will keep your body fuelled while providing important nutrients.
 At the same time, rewarding yourself with a less healthy treat every now and then can do wonders for boosting your mood.

 Avoid rushing your lunch break, too.
 Granted, this can be difficult when you are busy – it feels like pushing through and clearing your to-do list will make you feel better, which can be the case.
 However, studies reveal that proper lunch breaks boost productivity, allowing you to recharge and reset before your afternoon tasks, which you’ll then complete to a higher standard.
-Taking this time to get away from work can also help to combat burnout
+Taking this time to get away from work can also help to combat burnout and contribute to your overall workplace wellbeing.

 A good way to spend your lunch break is by exercising.
 Research has shown that nature can play a part in reducing anxiety and depression, so a short stroll or run can not only break up the working day, but improve your mental wellbeing in the process.
 If the weather isn’t conducive to this, an indoor yoga session or even a trip to the gym can keep you active.